linto-ai/linto-studio-plugins/README.md

 ## Docker: How to run

 In order to launch the Docker containers, 3 Docker Compose files are provided:
+- compose.yml -> This is the base compose file defining the common properties of the different services.
-- docker-compose.yml -> It is used for a secure HTTPS production deployment.
+- compose.prod.yml -> It is used for a secure HTTPS production deployment.
-- docker-compose-dev.yml -> It is used for local deployment in order to perform manual tests.
+- compose.override.yml -> It is used for local deployment in order to perform manual tests.
-- docker-compose-test.yml -> It is specifically used in integration tests launched by the integration-test.sh script.
+- compose.test.yml -> It is specifically used in integration tests launched by the integration-test.sh script.

 To make use of Docker Compose, it is recommended to refer to the quickstart section which guides you step by step through the complete launch of the service.